Fubukimaru/asMSX/doc/asmsx.md

 If not explicitly specified, source file name will be used, plus appropriate extension.

-`.SINCLAIR` **Currently broken** This directive sets the output file type to TAP format with appropriate header.
+`.SINCLAIR` :warning: **Currently broken**
+This directive sets the output file type to TAP format with appropriate header.
 It is intended for loading on ZX Spectrum emulators or real hardware if you have a working playback application.